luhrts/monitoring/monitoring_monitors_system/README.md

 if you want to check multiple network interfaces, start and configure one network-monitor-node per interface.

 ## cpu-monitor
-you should configure the work frequenz and what kind of things you want to monitore for CPU
+you should configure  what kind of things you want to monitore for CPU

 ## wifistrength-monitor
-you need to configure the work frequenz and WIFI-Interface
+you need to configure the  WIFI-Interface

 ## Ram-monitor
-you need to configure the work frequenz and unit type
+you need to configure the unit type

 ## ping-monitor
 need to configure the IP-adresse in scripts/ping_monitor.py